 Want to create a stunning personal website in WordPress?

-I’ll show you how to build a personal website using Astra’s Ready Websites.
-These are pre-built websites you can import in 1-click using the Astra Starter Sites plugin.
+I’ll show you how to build a personal website using Astra Ready Websites.
+These are pre-built WordPress sites you can import in 1-click using the Astra Starter Sites plugin.
 This has become the newest, easiest, and most efficient way to create websites.
 All you have to do is choose a host, setup WordPress, import a theme, and customize!
 Building a personal website is so easy.

 Here’s how to create an awesome personal website in WordPress:

 - Get Domain & Hosting

 - Install WordPress